alessiapriotti/landtiger-pacman/README.md

 # Pac-Man on LandTiger LPC1768 board

-Embedded implementation of Pac-Man for the NXP LPC1768 microcontroller, developed in C with Keil µVision as part of the "Computer Architectures" course at Politecnico di Torino.
+Embedded implementation of Pac-Man for the NXP LPC1768 microcontroller, developed in C with Keil µVision as part of the "Computer Architectures" course of the MSc in Computer Engineering at Politecnico di Torino.

 ## Features
 - GLCD rendering: maze, Pac-Man, ghost, score and lives